Duy-Trinh-jh/learn-coding-convention/README.md

 - Rename variable to make reader can understand it
 - Create global const value and move it to the top.
 It helps the code becomes more understandable and it could easy to change after
 - Remove duplicate code by refactoring logic code of handle control carousel
 - Add some comment describe the purpose of function
+- Using closure to wrap carousel feature